What made these Tracks?

 - The lizards were all saved and Carey Knox who has been studying these lizards was able to identify the animals through the patterns on their skin and his photographic records he knew the actual trees from where they had been stolen.

 - All the stolen lizards were returned safely to their trees.

 - Gotcha Traps has donated the monitoring cards for Carey’s research.

 - Skink tracks are quite often recorded.
 The tracks are small as can be seen in the left-hand image but can be magnified and at 60x and 200x the lamella on the underside of the feet can be readily observed.

 Skink Foot Morphology

 - The following slides are the result of Dylan Van Winkel’s outstanding research.

-- Following Siyam’s work the inks were redesigned to prevent young animals becoming trapped and the ink depth was controlled through an automated process.
+- Following Siyam’s work, the inks were redesigned to prevent young animals from becoming trapped and the ink depth was controlled through an automated process.